aws-samples/aws-ekyc-sample/README.md

 ## What is eKYC?

-eKYC (electronic know-your-customer) is a way of process where institutions like banks, telcos and government entities can verify the identity of a person remotely.
-This includes the following capabilities:
+eKYC (electronic know-your-customer) is a process where institutions like banks, telcos and government entities can verify the identity of a person remotely.
+This solution includes the following capabilities:

 - Identifying types of documents
 - Identitying and extracting data from documents